matth-x/MicroOcpp/examples/ESP-IDF/README.md

 # ESP-IDF integration example

-To run ArduinoOcpp on the ESP-IDF platform, please take this example as the starting point.
+To run MicroOcpp on the ESP-IDF platform, please take this example as the starting point.
 It is widely based on the [Wi-Fi Station Example](https://github.com/espressif/esp-idf/tree/release/v4.4/examples/wifi/getting_started/station) of Espressif.
 This example works with the ESP-IDF version `4.4`.
 For a general guide how to setup and use the ESP-IDF, please refer to the documentation of Espressif.

 ## Setup guide